leahneukirchen/nitro/README.md

   process finished.
 It is passed two arguments, the exit status of the `run` process (or -1 if it was killed by a signal) and the signal that killed it (or 0, if it exited regularly).
-- `log`, another service that is brought up.
-The standard output of `run` is connected to the standard input by a pipe.
+- `log`, a symlink to another service directory.
+  The standard output of `run` is connected to the standard input of the service under `log` by a pipe.
 - `down`, an optional file that causes nitro to not bring up this service by default.
 - Service directories ending with '@' are ignored; they can be used